AlexiaChen/stl2bmps/README.md

 ========

-A library for converting a stl file into a bunch of bmp files based on B9Creator this Open-Source Project.（see here:https://github.com/B9Creations/B9Creator）.And I just simply separate some useful interfaces in B9Creator .
+A library for converting a stl file into a bunch of bmp files based on B9Creator this Open-Source Project.（see here:https://github.com/B9Creations/B9Creator    ).
+And I just simply separate some useful interfaces in B9Creator .

 Building Requirements: